 accounts for 80 percent of Montanas index (serious) crimes in 1998 (79

 percent in 1997) (Crime in Montana).
+While most analysis is based on

 the above seven crimes (index crimes), the majority of criminal activity